zeusro/zeusro/README.md

-Do my best to solve problems once I have enough resources.
+Do my best to solve problems once I have money.

 ## Done